google/flax/docs/design_notes/lift.md

 Here `MLP(parent=None)` creates a detached instance of `MLP`.
 This avoids reserving a name for the submodule inside the current module.
-Although not strictly necessary, this also ensures we cannot accidentaly use the MLP instance in a stateful way and we are forced to use it through either `.init` or `.apply`.
+Although not strictly necessary, this also ensures we cannot accidentally use the MLP instance in a stateful way and we are forced to use it through either `.init` or `.apply`.

 This example is still relatively concise but it already takes a few extra "bookkeeping" statements to make it work.
 However, this implementation has a number of limitations:
 1. During initialization we call the submodule twice through `init_fn` & `apply_fn`.
-If the submodule used the same trick to do functional tranformation we will end up executing a lot of code as the number of module calls grows like 2^d where d is the number of nested function transformations.
+If the submodule used the same trick to do functional transformation we will end up executing a lot of code as the number of module calls grows like 2^d where d is the number of nested function transformations.
-2. The implemenation assumes the submodule only requires the parameter RNG sequence.
+2. The implementation assumes the submodule only requires the parameter RNG sequence.
 3. The implementation assumes we init parameters once and we don't create any state variables either during init or apply.

 Point 3 in particular makes manual functionalization cumbersome.
 Feel free to try and extend the above example with a `nn.BatchNorm` layer in the `MLP` module.
-This should cause a number of complexites further growing the implementation.
+This should cause a number of complexities further growing the implementation.
 Like storing the updated batch stats after apply and making sure state isn't mutable inside vmap when it's immutable outside (eval mode).